Michael1337/tryhackme-autostreak/README.md

 Then, insert your fetch request into the .sh scripts.
 I left parts of the scripts there so you know you go the correct ones.
 Notice the ">> /var/log/cron.log 2>&1" at the end.
 That's to save the bash output to a log file to review them later in case something doesn't work.
 The log file is cleared once a week.

 I configured the cronjobs to run twice a day, just in case something is not working at one of the two times.

+Also, if you use gotify (https://gotify.net/), you can uncomment the third line in the cron file and adjust the domain and token to get the last line of your logs messaged to you.
+That will usually include the timestamp of your latest correct answer, so you can easily see if it is still up-to-date.

 To build the docker image: